coder/docs/admin/satellites/geo-dns.md

 ## Configure GeoDNS on Coder

-To configure GeoDNS onn Coder:
+To configure GeoDNS on Coder:

-1. In the primary helm values file set `coderd.alternateHostnames` to your primary hostname and your GeoDNS hostname:
+1. In the primary helm values file, set `coderd.alternateHostnames` to your primary hostname and your GeoDNS hostname:

    ```yaml